 WARNING: Drinking distilled spirits, beer, coolers, wine and other alcoholic beverages may increase cancer risk, and, during pregnancy, can cause birth defects.
 For more information go to www.P65Warnings.ca.gov/alcohol.

 Ben Lomond Mountain

-A dense, concentrated carmine red in the glass; this cabernet shows a wonderfully complex, yet restrained nose.
-Black cherries and notes of dried fig are evident along with a subtle and pleasing aroma reminiscent of a tinder box.
+A dense, concentrated carmine red in the glass; this cabernet shows wonderful complexities.
+Strawberries and notes of dried fig are evident.
 Currants, Skeena Cherries and a noticeable black plum flavor give this wine a fleshy mid-palate.
-The well integrated tannins and delicate display of vanillins give the impression that this wine was matured for quite some time in new barrels.
+The well integrated tannins have a hint of fine Beauregard Ranch dust.
 This Cabernet offers all the complexity, nuance, and fruit with out the overwhelming vegetal character that coastal climate cabernets often have.